SlumberDemon/arowana/README.md

 # Arrowana

-Arowana provides a simple base and drive.
+Arowana provides a simple local base and drive.
 Base is a NoSQL wrapper for sqlite3 and drive is a wrapper for the filesystem.
 Arowana is a sister project of [fishweb](https://github.com/slumberdemon/fishweb).

 ## Installation